Jewell Historical Society

 View Lee's 1912 History of Jewell Junction.

-The text from this 1928 news article is also printed for you to read below the scan of this article.
+The text from this 1928 news article is also printed out for you to read below the scan of this article.

 (This is an August 7, 1980 South Hamilton Record News reprint of a story